marco262/my_wiki/data/curse_of_strahd/curse-of-strahd.md

 * [Zygrek Belview](/static/img/visual_aids/curse_of_strahd/zygfrek_belview.jpg), groundskeeper/guard for the Abbey
 * [Marzena Belview](/static/img/visual_aids/curse_of_strahd/marzena_belview.jpg), tethered to a post in the Abbey courtyard, scared of everyone

+# So You Want To Know About Vampires

+## Vampires

+*Note: Van Richten believes that Strahd is the Prime Vampire, the eldest of all.
+As such, it is unknown how much of the following information applies to Strahd, or if there are further powers and abilities Strahd possesses that other vampires do not.*

+Awakened to an endless night, vampires hunger for the life they have lost and sate that hunger by drinking the blood of the living.
+Vampires abhor sunlight, for its touch burns them.
+They never cast shadows or reflections, and any vampire wishing to move unnoticed among the living keeps to the darkness and far from reflective surfaces.

+***Dark Desires.*** Whether or not a vampire retains any memories from its former life, its emotional attachments wither as once-pure feelings become twisted by undeath.
+Love turns into hungry obsession, while friendship becomes bitter jealousy.
+In place of emotion, vampires pursue physical symbols of what they crave, so that a vampire seeking love might fixate on a young beauty.
+A child might become an object of fascination for a vampire obsessed with youth and potential.
+Others surround themselves with art, books, or sinister items such as torture devices or trophies from creatures they have killed.

+***Born from Death.*** Most of a vampire's victims become vampire spawn -- ravenous creatures with a vampire's hunger for blood, but under the control of the vampire that created them.
+If a true vampire allows a spawn to draw blood from its own body, the spawn transforms into a true vampire no longer under its master's control.
+Few vampires are willing to relinquish their control in this manner.
+Vampire spawn become free-willed when their creator dies.

+***Chained to the Grave.*** Every vampire remains bound to its coffin, crypt, or grave site, where it must rest by day.
+If a vampire didn't receive a formal burial, it must lie beneath a foot of earth at the place of its transition to undeath.
+A vampire can move its place of burial by transporting its coffin or a significant amount of grave dirt to another location.
+Some vampires set up multiple resting places this way.

+***Undead Nature.*** Neither a vampire nor a vampire spawn requires air.

+### Further Notes

+* A vampire can walk on ceilings and walls as if they were floors.
+* A vampire can't enter a Residence without an invitation from one of the occupants.
+* A vampire is hurt by running water and sunlight.
+* A vampire can transform into a bat or a cloud of mist at will, as long as it isn't in sunlight or running water.
+* A vampire magically heals its wounds if it isn't in sunlight or running water.
+If the vampire takes radiant damage or damage from Holy Water, the vampire spawn's magical healing is disabled for one round.
+* When a vampire is killed, it will change into a misty vapor and retreat to its Resting Place.
+If it is in sunlight or running water, it cannot transform.
+* If a wooden stake is driven into a vampire's heart while the vampire is asleep in its Resting place, the vampire is Paralyzed until the stake is removed.
+* Looking a vampire in the eyes or hearing its voice can subject you to its magical charm.
+A charmed person regards the vampire as a trusted friend to be heeded and protected, though the target isn't under the vampire's control.
+* A bite from a vampire will drain its target's blood (reducing its maximum HP).
+Recovering from a vampire's bite requires a long rest.

+### Combat Info

+* A vampire is cold and calculating, its behavior in combat marked predominantly by patience and guile.
+A smart vampire will not engage in a fight it knows it can't win.
+* A vampire retains the abilities it had in life, and can gain more abilities during its undeath.
+Vampire weapon masters or mages are not unheard of.
+* A vampire can command the beasts in its domain to attack for them, usually preferring bats, rats, and wolves.

+## Vampire Spawn

+* A vampire spawn can walk on ceilings and walls as if they were floors.
+* A vampire spawn can't enter a Residence without an invitation from one of the occupants.
+* A vampire spawn is hurt by running water and sunlight.
+* A vampire spawn magically heals its wounds if it isn't in sunlight or running water.
+If the vampire spawn takes radiant damage or damage from Holy Water, the vampire spawn's magical healing is disabled for one round.
+* A bite from a vampire spawn will drain its target's blood (reducing its maximum HP).
+Recovering from a vampire spawn's bite requires a long rest.

+### Combat Info

+* A vampire spawn is vicious and aggressive, driven mostly by an instinctual need to feed.
+It will often use its ability to climb on walls and ceilings to ambush its victim, latch on, and try to drain it dry before it can fight back.
+* A vampire spawn will attack with its claws.
+A vampire spawn's claws are especially adept at snagging targets and pulling it in, at which point it will attempt to bite its target and drain its blood.

 [[accordion Meanwhile in Waterdeep...]]

 # Trollskull Alley